RS9977/LanguageCorrector/INSTALL.md

 # Execution

 ## Crawler
-To run the webcrawler, run `./crawler` in the \Crawler\ directory.
+To run the webcrawler, run `./crawler` in the /Crawler/ directory.
 The usage is as follows.
 Any number of arguments are allowed.
 ```
 Usage: java ScratchCrawler [--file <file_path>] or [--seed <seed_url>] or [--help]
-    --file <file_path>: Read URLs from a file and start crawling
+    --file <file_path>: Read URLs from a file and start crawling.
+The file should be placed in the /Crawler/ directory
     --seed <seed_url>: Start crawling from a seed URL
     --mp <number>: Set the maximum number of pages to crawl
     --timeout <seconds>: Set the timeout for each page in seconds